Stem Cell Therapy For Orthopedic Injuries and Arthritis

 A: Stem cell therapy is typically not covered by insurances.
 However, depending on your condition, partial reimbursement may be possible.
-Reimbursement questions can be answered in more detail after your consult and once we know more about your insurance coverage.
+Reimbursement questions can be answered in more detail after your consult and once we know more about your condition and your insurance coverage.

 Q: How much does stem cell therapy cost?

-A: The price can vary depending on the type of condition being treated and whether bone marrow aspirate or fat tissue is utilized to acquire the stem cells.
+A: The price can vary depending on the type of condition being treated and whether bone marrow aspirate or fat tissue is utilized.